Local government elections were held on Saturday 4 December 2021

 The election process is managed by the NSW Electoral Commission.

-Our Councillors are usually elected for a 4-year term of office., with the next NSW Local Government election due to be held on Saturday 4 December 2021.
+Our Councillors are usually elected for a 4-year term of office., with the next NSW Local Government election held in September 2024.

 Frequently asked questions